 First of all, let’s get some things straight: “melon pan” are melon in appearance only (they are bread though so the “pan” part is accurate).
 The Chinese, apparently more familiar with pineapples call them “pineapple-bun” and Mexicans call them “concha” because to them it looks more like a shell.
 Even though some places in Japan at some point started adding melon flavor to them, the original recipe contains only milk and butter and this is what Kagetsudo’s jumbo melon pan tastes like.

-For many years, Kagetsudo was a small place next to the two bodhisattva statues near Sensoji Temple’s enormous Nitenmon Gate; recently it moved (or rather, exploded) to four different locations all over Asakusa (check the map on their website for the exact spots).
+For many years, Kagetsudo was a small place next to the two bodhisattva statues near Sensoji Temple’s enormous Nitenmon Gate; recently it moved (or rather, exploded) to four different locations all over Asakusa (check the store list on their website for the exact spots).
 All shops share the 1950’s atmosphere of the old place, with original ads and appliances from those days (up to and including all telephone booths and first generation pachinko machines) but the taste is the same.
 For reasons of convenience I prefer the Kaminarimon store, in a little street called Kaminarimon Yanagikoji, running vertical to Nakamise Dori aka “Souvenir Alley”; this is where the pictures in this post were shot.